Charlotte-Thomas/project-1/README.md

 If the player looses, the next game will be on the same wave level.
 However, if the player wins the round, they will move onto the next wave and the game will become more difficult.

 Difficulty is increased by:
-1. Increased number of bombs will be dropped at once (+1).
+1. Increased number of bombs that can be dropped at once (+1).
 2. More aliens will appear (+1 row).

 ## Wins & Blockers